Nidzica

+Geography

 History

-The settlement was originally founded by Old Prussians who established a small fortified fort and were subsequently invaded by Teutonic Knights in 1355, who then erected a small castle around 1376 and implemented German Town Law in the settlement after 1381.
+The settlement was originally founded by Old Prussians who established a small fortified fort and were subsequently invaded by Teutonic Knights in 1355, who then erected a small castle around 1376 and implemented Chełmno town law in the settlement after 1381.
 After the victorious Battle of Grunwald (1410) the town remained in Polish hands for three months.
 It was again captured by the Poles in 1414.